Interactions between Hlawka Type-1 and Type-2 Quantities: Introduction

 was proved firstly by Hlawka and originally appeared in 1942 in a paper of Hornich \cite{Hornich42}.
 It has a long series of investigations and extensions, such as the Hlawka inequality in integral form \cite{TTW00,TTW09} and abelian group \cite{R15}.
 The readers can also find an excellent summary of related works in \cite{Wl}, and the beautiful relations to discrete and convex geometry like zonotopes as well as zonoids by Witsenhausen \cite{W78,W73,SW1983}.

 Recently, Serre consider the pseudo-norm for the future cone of the Minkowski space \cite{Serre15}.
 There he presented the reverse Hlawka-type inequality.

-According to these beautiful works, the classical Hlawka inequality has deep connections with zonotopes and zonoids in convex geometry, and relates to the geometry on timelike cone of Minkowski space.
+According to these beautiful works, the classical Hlawka inequality has deep connections with zonotopes and zonoids in convex geometry, and relates to the geometry on the timelike cones of Minkowski spaces.

 Note that the proof of \eqref{eq:Hlawka-classical} depends on the identity